sz16900/ruby-capstone/README.md

     • checks code inside brackets follows colon and semi-colon rules

-    • will throw an error if code does not follow basic linting rules: i.e keep code with now weird extra empty spaces
+    • will throw an error if code does not follow basic linting rules: i.e do not start new lines with empty speces

 ---